ekuns/getdata_assignment/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-NOTE:  The processing script cleans its environment before it runs, to guarantee no interference with previous environment contents.
-It uses this command to do
+NOTE:  The processing script cleans its environment before it runs, to guarantee that there is no interference caused by previous contents of the global environment.
+It uses this command to do so:
-this:

 ```R
 rm(list = ls())
 ```

-If you do not want the environment to be emptied, you can comment out this line before running the script.
+If you do not want the global environment to be emptied, you can comment out that line before running the script.

 The processing script also requires that the library `dplyr` is installed locally.
 It will load it with the `library` function, so it does not have to